smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 ![OpCon Job Master Record for IBM i Queued Job](../Resources/Images/IBM-i/OpCon-Job-Master-Record-for-IBM-i-Queued-Job.png "OpCon Job Master Record for IBM i Queued Job"){.flat}

-If the Job Type for an existing job is changed to \"Queued Job\" from
-\"Tracked Job,\" then it will be important to carefully review the job description fields that appear at the bottom of the illustration above.
+If the Job Type for an existing job is changed to "Queued Job" from "Tracked Job," then it will be important to carefully review the job description fields that appear at the bottom of the illustration above.
 After the job type change, some of those fields may show values that would be used by the IBM i LSAM queued job routines to override the